 Managed Private Cloud needs to deliver.
 It should be fast and effective, which is why performance is important.

-- Dedicated hosting prevents the “noisy neighbor” issue that can happen with shared hosting or other cloud options.
+- Dedicated hosting prevents the “noisy neighbor” issue that can happen with shared hosting or cloud options.

 - With the help of Managed VMware and The Most Helpful Humans in Hosting, you can easily troubleshoot issues with host hardware, systems, and guest virtual machines.

 - All flash NetApp storage is connected at 10 GB to ensure fast storage access.

 - A design model that maximizes the total cost of ownership but still provides high performance for guest workloads.